shk172/Meridian/README.md

 - Allocate at least 1gb of Java heap space by running with the command ``` java -jar -Xmx1g build/libs/gs-spring-boot-0.1.0.jar ``` in the command line.

 ### Todo:
+- Frontend
+-- for now, instead of the React frontend, have a simple form input/output where the users could put in a link of a news article and return its location.
+Could be expanded into a Chrome extension that would automatically track the location of articles that the users come across and pin it on an onscreen minimap.
-- Still uses Firebase wrapper; will be transitioning to AWS
+- Still uses Firebase wrapper; will be transitioning to AWS for further cloud application development.